yasenstar/ArchiMate_SABSA/02_Rationale_of_Alignment/README.md

-# 02 Rationale of Alignment
+# 02 Rationale for the Alignment of SABSA and ArchiMate

 ---